annmariajosmon/Breast-Cancer-Classification-with-Machine-Learning/README.md

 # Breast-Cancer-Classification-with-Machine-Learning

-This repository contains a machine learning project that focuses on the classification of breast cancer using the Wisconsin breast cancer diagnostic dataset obtained from Kaggle.
+This repository contains a machine learning project that focuses on the classification of breast cancer using the Wisconsin breast cancer diagnostic dataset from scikit-learn.
 The project aims to help in the early diagnosis of breast cancer by utilizing machine learning techniques to analyze and predict whether a given breast mass is malignant or benign.

 Workflow: